Why this economic cycle is different

 This cycle is proving rather different

-We’re in rather unusual circumstances in that the contraction in economic activity in 2022 has come after a very sharp recovery in growth from Covid-19 lockdowns.
+We’re in rather unusual circumstances in that the contraction in economic activity this year has come after a very sharp recovery in growth from Covid-19 lockdowns.
 So, macro data has eased back to more normal levels.

 At the same time, US inflation at 8.5% is usually high relative to past cycles.
 This has led to comparisons with the stagflationary period of the 1970s as inflation back then surged to record levels prompted by an oil price shock.